The time was running up for us. We knew we have to get out of the city as soon as possible, otherwise, our pockets might suffer.

 So we called to that “nice old man” explaining the problem and luckily he was able to get there in half an hour.
 The battery was flat so we needed to recharge it from another car.
 “The battery is older and it likes longer distances, you should drive a lot now.” said the old man to us,.. what a kind gesture from him to say it only now!

 Nevermind, with little less excitement, and little less feel of the security, we finally headed out of the Auckland.
-I can tell you, it is not funny to sit on the other side of the car and go at the opposite direction.
+I can tell you, it is not funny to sit on the other side of the car and go in the opposite direction.
 I was the one who was less daring and my hubby was driving.

 The city itself looks beautiful from the distance, but as long as we drove further, the “middle earth” scenery around us dropped our jaws.